pearcej/cpp4python/source/Java4Python.rst

-             boolean  hasNextDouble()     returns true if the next thing to read is a double Integer        nextInt()           returns the next thing to read as an integer Float      nextFloat()              returns the next thing to read as a float Double        nextInt()             returns the next thing to read as a Double String           next()             returns the next thing to read as a String
+             boolean  hasNextDouble()     returns true if the next thing to read is a double Integer        nextInt()           returns the next thing to read as an integer Float      nextFloat()              returns the next thing to read as a float Double     nextDouble()             returns the next thing to read as a Double String           next()             returns the next thing to read as a String
 ==================== ================ ======================================================